By popular request: Strawberry Rhubarb Crumble Bars!

 I did a poll on Instagram last week asking which strawberry rhubarb dessert I should make.
 If you were one of the many that voted for crumble bars – you win!
 Well, actually, I win too, because these were yummy.

-Assemble and bake!
+Finally, assemble and bake!
 The hardest (yet very necessary) part is letting them cool completely before slicing and eating.

 Unless you’re serving these all on the same day, store the remainder of the bars in the fridge.
 Enjoy!